nextcloud/news/docs/api/v2/README.md

     base64(USER:PASSWORD)

-Depending on when core implements an easy way to use OAuth, this will be the recommended default.
+This authentication/authorization method will be the recommended default until core provides an easy way to do OAuth

 ## Request Format
 The required request headers are: